-Mortgage rates vary, but there’s a science to their fluctuations.
+Mortgage rates vary, but there's a science to their fluctuations.
 Big cities in Oregon, like Portland, are becoming more popular by the day.
 The number of Portland households increased by more than 29,000 just between 2000 and 2013, which slowly drives up the cost of homes.
 Between 2011 and 2014, the median sales price of a home in Portland rose by 32 percent, a significant increase in home price by $75,000 in those three years alone.
-In mid- 2016, the average home sale price in the Portland area reached $320,500.
+In 2019, the typical home sale price in the Portland area reached topped $400,000.
 Statewide, the median cost of a home in Oregon is around $274,000 and rising.
 The two most important factors for securing a mortgage are your credit score and the down payment you can afford to make.

 First-Timer?
 Get Homebuying Help in Oregon

 Conventional home loans in Oregon are available from several kinds of lenders: thrift institutions (savings bank and savings loan companies), commercial banks, mortgage companies and credit unions.
 Oregonians can also get a mortgage through the Federal Housing Administration (FHA); the down payment usually is only 3.5 percent and the FHA is known to make home loans to those with lower credit scores.
 While you probably won't get the most competitive interest rate through the FHA, you'll have an easier time qualifying for the loan.